kgribov/TelegramBot/README.md

 Open bot dashboard [Bot Dashboard](http://localhost:9999/d/bots/telegram-bot-dashboard?refresh=10s&orgId=1) to see metrics of your bot.

-> If you don't see any data on dashboard, no panic!
+> If you don't see any data on dashboard, don't panic!
 Give some time to system to fully start-up (like 1-2 minutes).

 ## Creating your bot in Telegram